 Many automakers say their trucks are tough, but Toyota has some pretty compelling evidence to prove it.
 In 2016, Toyota bought back a 2007 Tundra from a customer who had driven it one million miles.
 The truck still had its original engine, transmission, and paint job.

 Like its counterparts from Ford, General Motors, and Ram, the Tundra is available in a wide variety of cab, bed, and trim level configurations to suit buyer needs.
 From the base SR to the luxurious 1794 Edition, Toyota has all of the bases covered.
-Toyota also offers buyers two V8 engine options — a 4.6-liter unit that develops 310 hp and 327 lb-ft, and a 5.7-liter engine with 381 hp and 401 lb-ft.
-Maximum towing capacity is 10,200 pounds when properly equipped.
+For 2020, all Tundra models get the same 5.7-liter V8, which makes 381 hp and 401 lb.-ft. of torque.
+That’s not as much as some competitors offer, but still enough for a robust 10,200-pound maximum towing capacity.
+The TRD Pro model brings serious off-road capability and an exhaust note straight out of NASCAR.

 The Tundra also gets the same standard Toyota Safety Sense-P suite of safety equipment as other Toyota models, bundling a pre-collision system with autonomous emergency braking, lane departure alert, adaptive cruise control, and automatic high beams.
-On the infotainment front, Toyota offers a 7.0-inch touchscreen display with navigation and its Entune app suite.
+On the infotainment front, Toyota offers a 7.0-inch touchscreen display with navigation and, at long last, Android Auto and Apple CarPlay compatibility for the 2020 model year.

 How we test